bitdomains/contracts/docs/resolver-utxo-discovery.md

     Add box to list of owned Resolver boxes
 ```

+One downside here is that it limits the nodes that we can depend on to retrieve data.
+We will only be able to use nodes that have the indexer enabled, although this might not be a problem as wallets would likely be depending on indexer nodes anyway.

 ### Conclusion

-Currently I'm not completely decided on which solution to take & I have considered a few others.
+Currently, I'm not completely decided on which solution to take & I have considered a few others.
 At this stage I think adding `R5` querying to indexer APIs
 is looking like a good solution.
 It will allow for efficient discovery while keeping on-chain data to a minimum.